youngsu-Kim/access_cas_tutorial/tutorial.md

 ## ACCESS Allocations

 This tutorial focuses on [ACCESS](https://allocations.access-ci.org) and assumes that one has allocations on ACCESS.
 To request allocations on ACCESS (it is free, and the process is simple), please visit this [page](https://allocations.access-ci.org/prepare-requests-overview#comparison-table) for details.

+>>>> add more information about allocation tiers

 Once you have allocations, it is time to choose the supercomputing center(s) for your project.

 On ACCESS, one submits an exchange request to use a supercomputing center.
 Here, we assume two scenarios: